basarbk/EditableProfile/README.md

 ## Additional
-If you would like to run the application in development mode you'll need to install `npm` which is coming with [nodejs](https://nodejs.org/en/).
+If you would like to run the application in development mode

 To load frontend dependencies
 ```